 There has been an uprising industry concern for rider safety and security.
 The skyTECH Safe Launch system aims to eliminate all foreseeable operator errors through the integration of a programmable-logistic-control driven safety system.
-By including multiple mechanical, visual, and electronic safety protocols, the system will reduce the risk of rider injury to zero.
+By including multiple mechanical, visual, and electronic safety protocols, this piece of zipline safety equipment will reduce the risk of rider injury to zero.

 ELECTRIC LAUNCH MECHANISM & ELECTRO-MAGNETIC GATES

 The use of an electronic safe launching mechanism will ensure no faulty launches occur.
 Once proper rider- equipment usage is confirmed, landing decks are cleared, and the Catch Block is properly reset, only then will the Electronic Launch Mechanism allow a launch.
 Magnetic Gates are also in place on the launching side of the take-off tower that only open once the landing deck is cleared and brakes are reset, prior to when the e-launchers

 SAFE BRAKE SYSTEM

 The Zipline Safe Brake system utilizes a proximity sensor and/or RFID sensor positioned above/below the primary brake block.
 If the brake is not 100% reset, the take-off and launch tower will be notified on their monitoring panels that the system is incapable of braking properly.
 This visual notification is paired with disabling the launch device and the PLC redundancy guarantees that the employee in charge of launch procedures will not send a rider into an improperly reset brake system.